Love what retinol does for your skin but also hate what retinol does to you skin?

 Biossance Squalane + Phyto-Retinol Serum

-The perfect combination to brighten the skin, fade dark spots, smooth out fine lines and wrinkles, restore elasticity and calm inflammation.
+The perfect combination to brighten the complexion, fade dark spots for a more even skin tone, smooth out fine lines and wrinkles, restore elasticity and calm inflammation.

 Oskia Super 16